rkelson/metadata-asset-tracking-tool/metadata/society/state_agency_dispatch.md

 ## Summary

-This dataset displays the areas of responsibility for the State Department of Public Communications Centers for dispatching state agencies, such as Utah Highway Patrol and the Utah Division of Wildlife Resources.
+This dataset displays the areas of responsibility for the State Department of Public Communications Centers for dispatching state agencies.
+State Agency Dispatch does not include dispatch centers used by municipalities or local governments, those boundaries can be found in the [Public Safety Answering Point Boundaries](https://gis.utah.gov/products/sgid/society/public-safety-answering-point-boundaries/) dataset available on the SGID.

 ## Description